tweag/skyscope/README.md

 ### Browser history and checkpoints

 Every action you take in exploring the graph is added to your browser history.
-So if you make a mistake you can undo it by hitting the back button (the forward button will allow you to redo an undone action).
+So if you make a mistake, you can undo it by hitting the back button (the forward button will allow you to redo an undone action).
 This feature is also useful when an action causes a large transformation to the graph.
 Nodes are animated into their new positions, so jumping back and forth a few times with